philipturner/openmm-metal/README.md

 | 2661  | ~65 µs        | 9 µs  | 7 µs  | -     | -     |
 | 4158  | ~65 µs        | 9 µs  | 7 µs  | 6 µs  | 6 µs  |

 You can increase the precision of energy measurements by setting `METAL_REDUCE_ENERGY_THREADGROUPS` to a very large number.
-Ideally, the number of threadgroups is proportional to the number of atoms.
+The GPU splits the energy into a large number of partial sums, which the CPU casts from FP32 -> FP64 and accumulates in mixed precision.
+An improvement in energy conservation has not yet been observed, because the tested system was too small to occupy many threadgroups.
+It is theorized to take effect with very large systems.

 ### Scaling